 In case you’re new to hiking and this is your first long trail then there are lots of additional equipment you have to get.
 This means your budget goes up.
 But, if you have lots of experience then you probably have much of what you need.
 Make sure all your gear is in good condition and replace the ones that are old or can easily wear out.

 To cut back on your costs, it’s best to pack some trail food rather than eat in restaurants along the way.
 Still, you have to consider how long the journey is and how much it would cost you in terms of trail food daily.
 This helps you decide which is cheaper between eating at restaurants and carrying your food.
 You can even mix it up and have trail food for some meals and restaurant food for others.

 4. Social Time

-There are places along the way that you can stop to socialize with other fellow hikers or even rest with your party if not hiking alone.
+There are places along the way where you can stop to socialize with other fellow hikers or even rest with your party if not hiking alone.
 This means you might end up getting a drink and even booking a room in a motel.
-Have this included in your budget?
+Has this included in your budget?

 5. Emergency Fund

 Have extra money in case you need it for unforeseen reasons.
 There is always the chance that you’ll need it at some point so budget for it.
 It’s best to have it and not need it than to need it and not have it.

 You can hike the PCT heading in two different directions.
 Knowing which direction you’re taking helps you pinpoint the best time to start your hike.
 You can hike heading south or north.